CMarcille/cmarcille.github.io/_posts/2019-06-30-Independent-Clauses.md

 So what we have learned is that **a well formed declarative clause requires the noun to precede the verb, and for those two words to have some semantic connection**.
 >“Peanut butter flies”.

-This sentence contains a noun and a verb in the correct order, but they have nothing to do with each other, and so are nonsensical. **Grammatically its correct, but it’s not well formed.**
+This sentence contains a noun and a verb in the correct order, but they have nothing to do with each other, and so are nonsensical. **Grammatically it's correct, but it’s not well formed.**

 So, in general, any noun followed by a verb forms a clause.
 For example: